FabienDupontPro/fab-production/docs/resume.md

 ### Game Producer – *World of Tanks*
 **Wargaming, Nicosia, Cyprus**
 *Mar 2024 – Apr 2025*
-Led a cross-functional team from concept to release, balancing priorities, managing risk, and delivering features that drive engagement and business impact.
+Led a cross-functional team to deliver features aligned with product strategy, focusing on retention, account integration, and player conversion.
+Defined and prioritized the roadmap based on KPIs, resource constraints, and player segments.
+Drove planning from scope to release, ensured alignment across teams, and resolved delivery bottlenecks.
+Analyzed product metrics to guide decisions and communicated progress, risks, and trade-offs to stakeholders.

 - Merged progression, purchases, and rewards between Wargaming and Steam accounts (Live: Feb 25)
 - Shipped two features improving new and returning player experience (Live: Jun–Jul 25)
 - Launched a retention campaign targeting mid/high-engagement players (Planned: Sep 25)